Shaun Majumder

-Shaun Vincent Majumder (born January 29, 1972) is a Canadian actor and comedian.
+Shaun Majumder (born January 29, 1972) is a Canadian actor and comedian.
 He is best known for his role on This Hour Has 22 Minutes, where he worked from 2003 until 2018.
 He won a Gemini Award for his work on the series in 2006.
+His other television credits include Republic of Doyle (2010–2014) and From (2022–present).

 Early life

-Majumder was raised in Burlington, Newfoundland by his mother Marian Bartlett, a European-Canadian woman from Newfoundland, and Mani Majumder, a Bengali Hindu man, originally from West Bengal, India.
+Majumder was born on January 29, 1972 in Toronto, Ontario to Mani Majumder, an Indian father from West Bengal, and Marian Bartlett, a European-Canadian woman from Burlington, Newfoundland.
+He was raised in his mother's hometown of Burlington.
 His parents separated after seven years.
 Majumder has an older sister named Rani.

 Majumder has said that because he was raised by a white mother and around white people, he had no idea he "was anything but white".
 In his standup acts, he jokes about joining his schoolmates in chanting racist slurs before realizing that he was the victim they were talking about.

 Majumder was very close to his mother who he says raised them selflessly so that he and his sister were unaware of the extreme poverty in which they lived.
 His mother died of a heart attack in 2003.

 Majumder feels a debt of love to Newfoundland which has influenced him and his work, and has given him a rhythm of appreciation for what he has.